icatproject/icat.manual/tutorials/08TestData.md

 Install new Ruby version
 ------------------------

 The Ruby version in the tutorial system is too old for the data creation script.
 Fortunately, we can easily build and install a more up to date version using the Ruby Version Manager ([RVM](https://rvm.io/)).
-First we must install the dependencies:
+First we must install the dependencies :

 ```Shell
 sudo yum install patch libyaml-devel glibc-headers autoconf gcc-c++ glibc-devel patch readline-devel zlib-devel libffi-devel openssl-devel automake libtool bison sqlite-devel
 ```

+*N.B.
+This command should be run as root or as a sudo user.
+The rest of the steps in this chapter should be run as the non-root user.*

 Next we install the Ruby Version Managaer (rvm) and use it to download and install a recent version of Ruby (2.3.1) in userspace.
 Finally, we use `gem` - the Ruby package manager - to install some dependencies for our test data generator script.

 ```Shell
 curl -sSL https://get.rvm.io | bash
 source $HOME/.rvm/scripts/rvm